pstolarz/OneWireNg/README.md

   (in the output mode) work in the open-drain mode only.
 More details [below](#parasite-powering).

+* Search filtering.

+  Search algorithm allows efficient filtering basing on a selected set of family codes.
+Maximum size of the set is configurable by `CONFIG_MAX_SRCH_FILTERS` configuration macro-define.

 * Clear and flexible architecture.

   The code architecture allows fast and easy porting for new Arduino platforms